-Inclement Weather - If it becomes necessary to close the College due to inclement weather, notification will occur via phone, text messaging, and email through the LC Alert system, on the campus Web site, major St. Louis television stations, and major St. Louis and local community radio stations.
+Inclement Weather - If it becomes necessary to close the college due to inclement weather, notification will occur in the form of voice messages, text messages, and emails based on user managed settings through the LC Alert system.
+Closings are also posted on the college's website and social media channels, as well as major St. Louis television stations, and major St. Louis and local community radio stations.